kaiou-web/kaiou-web.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am an associate professor in the Department of Political Science at Florida State University.
+I am an associate professor of political science at Florida State University.

 My research spans a diverse range of areas, from examining the dynamics of power, political inequality, gender, and race to unraveling the complexities of giving and voting behavior.
 What unites my work is a shared methodological approach---the development of theoretical models and experimental designs to uncover the fundamental mechanisms that underlie